idanHur/ConnectFour/Server/README.md

 The server communicates with the client through a Web API.
 Each client is a player with a user interface for the game board.
 The server handles the game logic and opponent AI.

+## JWT Authentication
+To ensure that only registered clients can interact with the server, JWT (JSON Web Token) authentication has been implemented using the `System.IdentityModel.Tokens.Jwt` namespace.
+Here's how it works:

+- **Upon successful login**, the server generates a JWT for the client.
+- **Clients must include this JWT** in the header of their requests to access protected resources on the server.
+- The server **validates the JWT** with each request to ensure it's from a legitimate, registered client.

 ## Getting Started

 ### Prerequisites